wyattjsmith1/gdrust/docs/why_gdrust.md

 }
 ```
 Users may optionally use the `#[property]` macro, but that prevents the user from creating
-signals, and exposes very little in the way of export hints.
+signals (I think), and exposes very little in the way of export hints.

 When you compare the block above to the equivalent GdScript, you see there is a huge difference:
 ```gdscript